If you have or are ever to lose one or more teeth, it is likely that you would wish to replace them.

 Modifications made to a denture allow for it to clip onto implants and be retained in a way that suction and sealants cannot achieve, overcoming the common problems for denture wearers.

-The bonding that comes from an implant with a denture gives a security worth paying.
+The bonding that comes from an implant with a denture gives a security worth paying for.

 Particularly popular in the older generation where dentures are most common, the more cost sensitive and gentle surgery when having mini implants compared to traditional implants is an option that is generally widely welcomed by those who desire the extra confidence implants bring.